Ameliasks/dms1_blog/posts/sixth-blog-post.md

 ## Assignment 2 Chosen Concept

 After deliberation, the theme I have chosen is 'home'.
 The platform would be a desktop website, a real estate website that will inform buyers what they should be looking for in a new home.
 The audience would be people in their mid twenties to thirties, interested in buying a new home and and looking up this website for information.
+I want to website to feel approachable and friendly to the prospective new home buyers.